-At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history, and sociological aspects of the English language.
+At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history and social aspects of English and language in general.

-You spend a year abroad during Stage 3, developing your language confidence and experiencing another culture.
+An exciting element of this degree is a year abroad in Stage 3, working or studying in a German-speaking country, developing your language confidence and experiencing another culture.

 You spend your third year in a German-speaking country.
 You may spend the year: